Feedback

 If you discover that you need this list of endless workarounds (say, to keep a program working despite constant system changes), then this information may have value (especially when disclosed before the gratuitous system changes are deployed).

 You may consider paying for it.
-But then you will depend on someone (who has demonstrated a natural inclination for blackmail and crookery).
+But then you will depend on someone (who has demonstrated a natural inclination for extortion).
 By merely delaying your access to this list, this someone can raise prices or eradicate your business, by the press of a button.
-Further, having paid for something without any guaranteed value, you will have no recourse against the crooks.
+Further, having paid for something without any guaranteed value, you will have no recourse.

 Since this list is constantly obsoleted by new arbitrary modifications and trivial bugs, then it does not look like technical progress at all.
 It's a cheap trick to keep the competition at bay: only the ones at the switch will be able to make their programs working at all times... because, well, they are the ones that have created the problems in the first place.